Olivia Colman channels a psycho Siri in Netflix's The Mitchells vs. The Machines

 You wouldn't want to upset Olivia Colman, especially when she's got a robot army on her side.
-The Oscar-winning star lends her voice to an apocalyptically angry algorithm in a new 2021 kids movie cartoon caper on Netflix, The Mitchells vs. The Machines.
+The Oscar-winning star lends her voice to an apocalyptically angry algorithm in The Mitchells vs. The Machines, a new movie cartoon caper on Netflix now.

 Co-produced by Phil Lord and Chris Miller, the men behind Cloudy With a Chance of Meatballs, Spider-Man: Into the Spider-Verse and the Lego Movies, The Mitchells vs. The Machines is a madcap romp through a robot apocalypse led by a smartphone personal assistant who's had enough.
 This is what could happen if Siri got tired of being poked, swiped and dropped down the toilet.